 As a passionate scuba diver and underwater photography hobbyist, she is fascinated by sharks and puffer fish who, like her, are quite eccentric, curious, instinctive, and, when the situation calls for it, fierce.
 In her free time, Tine organizes or engages in meetups and volunteer activities.
 She led several coral reef restoration and mangrove planting activities in the Gulf of Thailand, co-founded Bangkok Rising in 2013 – an ongoing volunteer-based community for gender issues, and co-led a parish-based multipurpose cooperative and youth organization in Manila for more than 15 years.

-Tine speaks, in addition to Filipino and English, German, Thai and elementary Spanish and French.
+Tine speaks, in addition to Filipino and English, German, Thai and elementary French and Spanish.

 Lana Manjgaladze, the team’s Project Management Officer, was born and is based in Tbilisi, Georgia and has spent a considerable part of her adult life living in Istanbul, Turkey.
 Lana has a combined Bachelor’s Degree in International Relations from Istanbul Bilgi University and University of Portsmouth, and has over 18 years of work experience in global trade, international logistics, TV/media, as well as in NGOs, in Georgia and Turkey.
 Lana joined the UN family in 2017, as a Project Officer in a regional transboundary river project.